RubyLichtenstein/Domain-Layer-Modeling/README.md

 Few points about the befits of CleanArchitecture (focus on domain layer)

-* Keeping the code clean with Single Responsibly Principle
+* Keeping the code clean with single responsibly principle.
-* Isolation between the layers domain, data and presentation.
+* Isolation between layers: domain, data and presentation.
-* Domain should be independent of framework (inversion of control
+* Domain should be independent of framework with inversion of control principle.
-* Share code between platform
+* Since the domain is independent of framework it easy to share code between platform and allow tests run faster
-* Fest tests - pure java/kotlin, no framework related

 #### RxUseCase
-Use case type is one of reactive types and may have parameter
+Use case type is one of the reactive types and may have parameter.

+##### Rx Reactive types
 * Observable
 * Single
 * Maybe
 * Completable
 * Flowable

-#### With parameter
+#### Examples
+##### Use case with parameter

 T - the reactive type